Provincial and Federal COVID-19 Financial Supports for Farmers

 Through the Canadian Agricultural Partnership, WSPS will develop and introduce industry specific COVID-19 resources for farm businesses and provincially licensed meat plants.

-Funding to Support Efforts that Match Employers with Job-seekers
+Funding to Support Efforts that Match Employers with Jobseekers

 Through the Canadian Agricultural Partnership, the federal and provincial governments are providing support to help people connect with job opportunities in the sector quickly.
 This program is helping primary agriculture, food processing companies and grocery retail to recruit and train workers who are important to keeping the essential food supply chain functioning.

-Federal Supports For Farmers
+Federal Supports for Farmers

-Canada Emergency Business Account
+Canada Emergency Business Account (Deadline March 31, 2021)

-The new Canada Emergency Business Account will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
+The new Canada Emergency Business Account will provide interest-free loans of up to $60,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.

 To qualify, these organizations will need to demonstrate they paid between $20,000 to $1 million in total payroll in 2019 or can demonstrate paying between $40,000 to $1.5 million in non-deferrable expenses.
 Eligible businesses should reach out to their financial institution/bank to begin the process.

-Lending Capacity increased for Farm Credit Canada (FCC)
+Lending Capacity Increased for Farm Credit Canada (FCC)

 FCC has received an additional $5 billion in lending capacity to producers, agribusinesses, and food processors.
 This will offer increased flexibility to farmers who face cashflow issues and to processors who are impacted by lost sales, helping them remain financially strong during this difficult time.